jloehr/HID-Wiimote/Additional Package Content/Readme.txt

 -- 0.2.7.4 --

-- Fix Balance Board not reporting any input
+- Fix Balance Board not beeing detected correctly and reporting any input

 -- 0.2.7.3 --